AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/OPC- Hologram 2.md

-The second hologram, shows that the Orbital Probe Cannon successfully launched a probe but after that it suffered damage from using too much power and its modules suffered heavy damage
+The second hologram, shows that the Orbital Probe Cannon successfully launched a probe but after that it suffered damage from using too much power and its modules suffered heavy damage.